No one walks in the door of our clinic with just GI symptoms. In many cases, our clients are unknowingly suffering from nutrient deficiency symptoms.

 Managing digestive conditions takes a holistic approach, and proper nutrition guidance can help you reduce symptoms across the whole body.
 Knowing your numbers and optimizing your nutrition is part of our core focus in our personalized gut healing program.

-And if you need a high quality, professional grade supplement, you can purchase them at a discount through our dispensary.
+And if you need a high quality, professional grade supplement, you can purchase them using our discount through our dispensary.